Celebrities Who Took Their Partners' Last Names

 Marco Perego Saldana and Zoe Saldana

-When actress Zoe Saldana wed Italian artist Marco Perego in June 2013, he wanted to take her last name because he wanted them to be equal.
-"I tried to talk him out of it," Saldana told Us Weekly.
-"I told him, 'If you use my name, you're going to be emasculated by your community of artists, by your Latin community of men, by the world.
-Marco looks up at me and says, 'Ah, Zoe, I don't give a s**t.'"
+After their 2013 wedding, actress Zoe Saldana and Italian artist Marco Perego made ripples when they revealed he had taken her last name.
+"I tried to talk him out of it," Saldana previously told InStyle.
+"I told him, 'If you use my name, you're going to be emasculated by your community of artists, by your Latin community of men, by the world.'"

 John Winston Ono Lennon and Yoko Ono Lennon